ironhack-labs/lab-es6-promises/README.md

 ### Out of sync

-Notice how the steps to cooking the food are out of order, and all the images are already on the table.s
+Notice how the steps to cooking the food are out of order, and all the images are already displayed on the table.

 <!-- ![](images/OutofSync.gif) -->